 Working these 12 different “non-dance jobs” have seriously taught me at least as much about myself, who I am and what I want in life as dance has.
 It has taught me discipline, not to give up, “if there’s a will there’s a way” and honestly it’s made me appreciate dance so much more.
 You don’t take things for granted if you really worked hard for it.

-All the money I’ve ever made through my dance jobs or through my side jobs has always been re-invested into dance, traveling for dance, classes, education..
+All the money I’ve ever made through my dance jobs or through my side jobs has always been re-invested into dance, traveling for dance, dance classes and dance education..

 Trust me, if I didn’t care about dance as much, I would never have worked 12 hour night shifts in a milk factory.
 Ever, ever, ever.
 If you have a dream – please go out there and do the things you need to do to make it happen.
-Your future self will thank you for the side job you work x 1000.
+Your future self will thank you for the side job you work.

 PS: If social media is your thing and you want SoMe as a side job, read “10 tips for dancers wanting to build a better social media presence” with dance coach Sheina Raskin here!